izamzam2020/python-sensitive-file-and-directory-scanner/README.md

 All findings are saved to a timestamped PDF report that includes a summary, detailed results, and a full color-coded log for traceability.

+The scanner generates a URL that will intentionally return a 404.
+This response is stored during the scan so that soft 404s (pages that return a 200 status but are effectively 404s) can be detected.

 # Risk grading

 Heuristics scan content for keywords that commonly indicate exposed secrets or credentials and assign low, medium, or high risk.